vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Memory/memory-state-machine.md

 ### Connection with the Main SM

-The last constraint that we need to add is to relate the execution trace of the Main SM with the execution trace of the Memory SM.
+The last constraint that we need to add relates the execution trace of the Main SM with the execution trace of the Memory SM.

-The constraint has to check that all the rows in the trace of the Main SM that make memory operations (i.e. rows where $\texttt{mOp} == 1$) are a permutation (any permutation) of the rows of the Memory SM where $\texttt{mOp} == 1$.
+This constraint has to check that all the rows in the trace of the Main SM that make memory operations (i.e. rows where $\texttt{mOp} == 1$) are a permutation (any permutation) of the rows of the Memory SM where $\texttt{mOp} == 1$.

-The key point is that if both vectors would not be a permutation of each other, then that would mean that the Main SM is performing an incorrect memory action.
+The key point is that if both the vectors would not be a permutation of each other, that would mean that the Main SM is performing an incorrect memory action.